nbareil/justanothergeek.chdir.org/content/post/Investigation Scenario - No UserAgent in proxy logs.md

 	1. If we can not identify the process
 		1. Review the result of `autoruns` and review the most recently updated entries.
 		1. Perform an AV full-scan (or better, a Yara disk scan)
-		1. If the initial domain name/IP address was known in VirusTotal to be associated with a specific malware family, apply this knowledge to the possible artefacts on the systems
+		1. If the initial domain name/IP address was known in VirusTotal to be associated with a specific malware family, apply this knowledge to the possible artifacts on the systems
 		1. Collect all .evtx and apply [Chainsaw](https://github.com/WithSecureLabs/chainsaw) with your own Sigma ruleset
 1. Review all AV and SOC detections in the past 30 days